Back to Top

 SI takes the form of bonus weekly study sessions, offered in specific challenging courses.

-These study sessions are led by SI student leaders, who have successfully completed the course and now help their peers achieve similar success.
+These study sessions are led by SI student leaders – fellow students who have successfully completed the course and now help their peers achieve similar success.

-Statistics consistently show that students who attend SI do better than those who do not.
+Statistics consistently show that students who attend SI do better in class than those who do not.

 How to Access Supplemental Instruction